-The College accepts language fluency assessments from a number of accredited language fluency testing agencies; Test of English as a Foreign Language (TOEFL); Michigan English Language Assessment Battery (MELAB); International English Language Testing System (IELTS); TestCan etc. The College does not have formal service provision agreements with these organizations.
+The College accepts language fluency assessments from a number of accredited language fluency testing agencies; Test of English as a Foreign Language (TOEFL), International English Language Testing System Academic (IELTS AC), TESTCan, and CanTEST.
+The College does not have formal service provision agreements with these organizations.

-b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment:
+- b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants